Circadian Optics Review

 Testing the Circadian Optics Lamps

-Light therapy lamps are supposed to be helpful in alleviating symptoms of seasonal affective disorder, depression, and insomnia.
+Light therapy lamps are supposed to help alleviate symptoms of seasonal affective disorder, depression, and insomnia.

 Let’s get into the testing to see how well these might perform.